The Cosmological Constant and Dark Energy

 And it has formally NEGATIVE pressure which we will explicate shortly.

-The simplest theory of what the dark energy is is that it is vacuum energy which is a special case of zero-point energy of quantum mechanics.
+The simplest theory of what the dark energy is is that it is vacuum energy which is a special case of zero-point energy in quantum field theory.
 However, the most natural estimate of vacuum energy is 50 to 120 orders of magnitude larger than what the dark energy has to be to match observations: i.e., be replacement for the cosmological constant.
 This profound discrepancy between theory and observation is the cosmological constant problem.

 OK, what is NEGATIVE pressure?
 Well, it's a pressure that pulls in rather than pushes out.